ixofoundation/ixo-blockchain/x/project/spec/03_messages.md

 # Messages

-In this section we describe the processing of the bonds messages and the corresponding updates to the state.
-All created/modified state objects specified by each message are defined within the [state](./02_state.md) section.
+In this section we describe the processing of the project messages.

 ## MsgCreateProject